WHO WE ARE

 Personal information we collect may include:

-- Your name, title, gender and date of birth;
+- Your name, title, pronouns and date of birth;

 - Postal address, email address and phone number;